Festhalle Frankfurt: 9 November 1938 and Second World War

 During the Second World War, the hall was used for the storage of uniforms of the armed forces.
 On 18 December 1940, textiles started a fire and put severe fire damage to the hall; whether to have been an act of arson, is unclear.
 Bombing by the Allied Forces damaged the Frankfurt Festhalle further.

-The Postwar Period
+The postwar period

 After the Second World War thoughts appeared to demolish the hall, but the citizens of Frankfurt and their Mayor Walter Kolb prevented this.
 So makeshift repairs were enacted.

 Led Zeppelin were the first rock band to headline the hall in July 1970.